Home

 Using the above templates, cut and glue each short vowel card on a poster.
 Have students in your classroom write words that contain that sound on small Post-Its.
 Add to the posters throughout the school year.

 Neurosmith has many great interactive boards that students can use to manipulate letter sounds.
 This one in particular allows children to segment, blend, delete, and add sounds in real and non-sense words.
-Go to www.smallworldtoys.com to find more our their electronic learning toys.
+Go to www.smallworldtoys.com to find more of their electronic learning toys.
 Perfect reading activities for classroom centers or at home!

 Write simple CVC, CVCC, or CCVC words (depending upon the ability of your students) in the left column.
 By providing them with letter stamps, children can stamp the word and write it.
 This is another great reading activity for classroom centers.

 Write simple CVC, CVCC, or CCVC words (depending upon the ability of your students) in the left column.
 Have your child roll a dice and say the sounds that corresponds with that number.
 If they are able to read the word successfully have them color a square on the graph.
 Try to see which word can win the race.
 For a math challenge, use two dice and have your child add the numbers together to determine which word to read.
+One of our students favorite reading activities during word work centers.

-Although there is much hesitation amongst some educators as to whether or not having children work with nonsense words is appropriate; the goal of using nonsense words is to determine if kids have mastered the alphabetic principle (letters represent sounds in words and these letter sounds can be blended together to make new words).
-Working with nonsense words in place of common CVC words that children might already have learned/memorized, like “cat,” “sit,” and “dad” can help you to determine their understanding of alphabetic principle and decoding skill efficiency.
+Although there is much hesitation amongst some educators as to whether or not having children work with nonsense words is appropriate; the goal of using nonsense words during reading activities is to determine if kids have mastered the alphabetic principle (letters represent sounds in words and these letter sounds can be blended together to make new words).
+Reading activities working with nonsense words in place of common CVC words that children might already have learned/memorized, like “cat,” “sit,” and “dad” can help you to determine their understanding of alphabetic principle and decoding skill efficiency.
 Think about it this way...any word a child does not recognize is at first a nonsense word to them.
 The key is to observe the reading behaviors used when children read these unfamiliar words and ensure they are using preferred reading decoding strategies over poor ones.

-SPECIAL NOTE: Please do not use these flash cards as a "drill and kill" activity in a sole attempt to improve DIBELS Nonsense Word Fluency scores.
+SPECIAL NOTE: Please do not use these flash cards as a "drill and kill" reading activity in a sole attempt to improve DIBELS Nonsense Word Fluency scores.
 This is not their intended use and we would never recommend using them this way.

 Using letter cubes (and making sure one cube contains only vowels) children can "roll" to make new words.
 Once they have rolled three times, children determine whether or not they have created a real word (or non-sense word).